sasimpson/humaversion/README.md

 ### Gorilla Mux
 I love this package.
 I was so happy when they pulled it out of archive mode and started working on it again.
 I briefly considered trying to work on it.
 I would like to try to make this use the stdlib's http.ServeMux library.
 However, Gorilla Mux's subrouter's allows this to work.

+### Testify
+Another package I love because it simplifies the testing process.
+I like to use it for mocking and assertions, makes them simple and clean.
+It has low dependency overhead and is widely used.

 ## Organization
 - `/api` - The handlers and routes for each version of the api